Cosmo-Tech/run-orchestrator/docs/tutorial/advanced_cosmotech_simulator.md

 ```

 !!! question "About the parameters of the command `docker run`"
-    - `-e` allows to set an environment variable during the docker run, here we set our run template id and our simulation
+    - `-e` sets an environment variable during the docker run, here we set our run template id and our simulation.
-    - `-v` allows to set a volume during the docker run,
+    - `-v` sets a volume during the docker run,
-      here we set the content of our `Simulation/Resource/scenariorun-data` to the path `/mnt/scenariorun-data`
+      here we mount our local `Simulation/Resource/scenariorun-data` folder to the path `/mnt/scenariorun-data`
-      in the docker container, allowing us to use our existing dataset during the run.
+      in the `docker` container, allowing us to use our existing dataset during the run.

 ## Define API items

-The following points will give you a simple example of `.yaml` files used to define elements in the Cosmo Tech API
+The following sections give you simple examples of `.yaml` files used to define resources in the Cosmo Tech API.

 ### Define a `Solution`

-An example of `Solution.yaml` which is a file used by the Cosmo Tech API for our current solution would be :
+An example of `Solution.yaml` (a file used by the Cosmo Tech API) for our current solution would be:

 ```yaml title="Solution.yaml"
 --8<-- "tutorial/advanced_cosmotech_simulator/Solution.yaml:config"